networkservicemesh/sdk/pkg/networkservice/common/connect/DESIGN.md

 # Functional requirements

 Upon receipt of a Request, the connect Server chain element must send, as a client, a corresponding request to another Server.
-For clarity we will refer to the incoming Request to the server as the 'server Request'.
+For clarity, we will refer to the incoming Request to the server as the 'server Request'.

 If the server request.GetConnection.GetId() is not associated to an existing client Connection, a new Connection must be established by sending a Request to the Server indicated by the clienturl.ClientURL(ctx).